PrinceCuet77/Hyperledger-Fabric/docs/source/private-data-arch.rst

 optionally, whether the data will be purged.

 Beginning with the Fabric chaincode lifecycle introduced with Fabric v2.0, the collection definition is part of the chaincode definition.
-The collection is approved by channel members, and then deployed when the chaincode definition is committed to the channel.
-The collection file needs to be the same for all channel members.
-If you are using the peer CLI to approve and commit the chaincode definition, use the ``--collections-config`` flag to specify the path to the collection definition file.
-If you are using the Fabric SDK for Node.js, visit `How to install and start your chaincode <https://hyperledger.github.io/fabric-sdk-node/master/tutorial-chaincode-lifecycle.html>`_.
+The chaincode including collection definition must be approved by the required channel members, and then becomes effective when the chaincode definition is committed to the channel.
+The collection definition that is approved must be identical for each of the required channel members.
+When using the peer CLI to approve and commit the chaincode definition, use the ``--collections-config`` flag to specify the path to the collection definition file.
-To use the `previous lifecycle process <https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4noah.html>`_ to deploy a private data collection, use the ``--collections-config`` flag when `instantiating your chaincode <https://hyperledger-fabric.readthedocs.io/en/latest/commands/peerchaincode.html#peer-chaincode-instantiate>`_.

 Collection definitions are composed of the following properties:

 * ``name``: Name of the collection.

-* ``policy``: The private data collection distribution policy defines which organizations' peers are allowed to persist the collection data expressed using the ``Signature`` policy syntax, with each member being included in an ``OR`` signature policy list.
-To support read/write transactions, the private data distribution policy must define a broader set of organizations than the chaincode endorsement policy, as peers must have the private data in order to endorse proposed transactions.
-For example, in a channel with ten organizations, five of the organizations might be included in a private data collection distribution policy, but the endorsement policy might call for any three of the organizations to endorse.
+* ``policy``: The private data collection distribution policy defines which organizations' peers are allowed to retrieve and persist the collection data expressed using the ``Signature`` policy syntax, with each member being included in an ``OR`` signature policy list.
+To support read/write transactions, the private data distribution policy must define a broader set of organizations than the endorsement policy, as peers must have the private data in order to endorse proposed transactions.
+For example, in a channel with ten organizations, five of the organizations might be included in a private data collection distribution policy, but the endorsement policy might call for any three of the organizations in the channel to endorse a read/write transaction.
+  For write-only transactions, organizations that are not members of the collection distribution policy but are included in the chaincode level endorsement policy may endorse transactions that write to the private data collection.
+If this is not desirable, utilize a collection level ``endorsementPolicy`` to restrict the set of allowed endorsers to the private data distribution policy members.

 * ``requiredPeerCount``: Minimum number of peers (across authorized organizations) that each endorsing peer must successfully disseminate private data to before the